thsuanwu/aegea/README.rst

 Aegea SSH
 ~~~~~~~~~
-The ``aegea ssh`` command is an SSH configuration wrapper that allows you to securely resolve instance addresses by name
+The ``aegea ssh`` command (and its variant ``aegea scp``) is an SSH configuration wrapper that allows you to securely
-and pre-fetch their public keys without the Trust-On-First-Use requirement.
-It also optionally integrates with the
+resolve instance addresses by name and pre-fetch their public keys without the Trust-On-First-Use requirement.
+It also
-`Bless <https://github.com/Netflix/bless>`_ package using the
+optionally integrates with the `Bless <https://github.com/Netflix/bless>`_ package using the
 `blessclient <https://github.com/chanzuckerberg/blessclient>`_ configuration convention.

 Aegea Batch